 Stocking up, just in case.

 On the drive to Green Bay the day before, I’d stopped at a Walmart in Wausau, thinking it might be a good idea to get some supplies.
-The stories of toilet-paper runs had started to circulate.
-The shelves containing toilet paper and some other paper products were almost bare.
+The stories of toilet-paper runs had started to circulate, although nobody seemed to understand why that was happening.
+At the Wausau store, the shelves containing toilet paper and some other paper products were almost bare.
 There seemed to be an air of urgency among the shoppers; they were not as relaxed as normal, it seemed to me.
-There had been reports from around the country in the previous few days about toilet-paper hoarding, although there didn’t seem to be any particular reason for it.

 Sue showed no symptoms of the virus, but decided to self-isolate for at least a week.
 Since I was at home when she arrived, I had to do it, too; I was scheduled to fly to Arizona four days later, but it was likely that trip wouldn’t happen anyway, and I didn’t want to bunk anywhere else for four nights until departure.
 We canceled my trip and dug in.